nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 All documentation build files are located in the :file:`ncs/nrf/doc` folder.
 The :file:`nrf` subfolder in that directory contains all :file:`.rst` source files that are not directly related to a sample application or a library.
-Documentation for samples and libraries are provided in a :file:`README.rst` or :file:`.rst` file in the same directory as the code.
+Documentation for samples and libraries are provided in a :file:`README.rst` or another :file:`.rst` file in the same directory as the code.

 Building the documentation output requires building the output for all documentation sets.
 Following are the available documentation sets: